Kyle Lowry NBA Playoffs Player Props: Heat vs. Celtics

 Kyle Lowry Insights vs. the Celtics

-- He's knocked down 1.9 threes per game, or 10.9% of his team's makes from beyond the arc this season.

-- Lowry's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.
+- Lowry's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- The Celtics are the 18th-ranked squad in the league, conceding 44 rebounds per game.
+- On the glass, the Celtics are 18th in the league, allowing 44 rebounds per contest.

-- Conceding 23.1 assists per game, the Celtics are the second-ranked squad in the NBA.
+- The Celtics are the second-ranked squad in the league, giving up 23.1 assists per game.

-- In terms of 3-pointers, the Celtics have allowed 11.6 makes per game, fifth in the NBA.
+- The Celtics concede 11.6 made 3-pointers per contest, fifth-ranked in the NBA.

 Kyle Lowry vs. the Celtics